 In California, it’s the State board Of Equalization.
-I have to file with them quarterly.
-Now, in CA, there are new laws in place about electric products – meaning not tangible goods.
-CA collects sales tax based on how many tangible goods you make.
+I had to file with them quarterly.
+In CA, there are newer laws in place about electric products – meaning not tangible goods.
+CA collects sales tax based on how many tangible goods you make and sell.

-I also sell fine art prints.
-Those are tangible goods and therefore I charge sales tax on those prints and then give that sales tax to the state.
+I also occasionally sell fine art prints.
+Those are tangible goods, and therefore I charge sales tax on those prints and then give that sales tax to the state.

 Now that you have your business structure sorted out – it’s extremely important that you treat your business as its own entity.
-Keep you monies separate!
+Keep your monies separate!

 You use your business money to pay for business stuff.
 You use your personal money for your personal stuff.
 That’s it.
 Super easy.

-I will sometimes loan money from myself personally to my business at times when I’m waiting on huge checks from clients and need some cashflow.
+Regarding moving money around between your business account and your personal account: I will sometimes loan money from myself personally to my business at times when I’m waiting on huge checks from clients, and need some cashflow.
 Then the business pays down that loan when the checks come in.
 That’s how I move money back and forth.

 Please Get Business Liability Insurance!

-But for now, if you don’t have this insurance yet, here is where I get mine – Tom C. Pickard Insurance.
-They are not endorsing me or sponsoring me at all.
-I’ve been using them for at least 15 years now.
+If you don’t have this insurance yet, check out – Tom C. Pickard Insurance.
+They are not endorsing me, or sponsoring me at all.
+I’ve been used them for at least 20 years now.

-In my next post, we will go more in detail about business insurance and talk about workman’s comp insurance as well.
-As soon as you hire someone to help you, you most likely have an “employee” so you need to know what that means.
+In the insurance post, we go more in detail about business insurance, and talk about workman’s comp insurance as well.
+As soon as you hire someone to help you, you most likely have an “employee”, so you need to know what that means.